Nsawkaw

-Nsawkaw is a town and is the capital of Tain district of the Bono region of Ghana.
+Nsawkaw is a town and the capital of Tain district of the Bono region of Ghana.
 The hometown of the native people of Nsoko was Hani Begho (pronounced Bew).
-It has a population of about 6000.
+It has a population of about 6,000.

 History teaches that the people of Nsoko emerged from a hole and first settled at Hani.
 Tradition further recalls that during their stay at Hani, a self-styled creator came with his mother called ASO to stay with them.
 Sooner than later, the mother died and when he (the self-styed creator) was informed about the death, he exclaimed “Asoko”, meaning ASO is gone, and eventually became Nsoko which has been Anglicized Nsawkaw.
-In 2018, the Omanhene of Nsawkaw was Okogyeaman Nana Duodu Ampem II.
+As at 2021, the Omanhene of Nsawkaw was Daasebre Okogyeaman Nana Duodu Ampem II.